Inherited IRA: Everything a Beneficiary Should Know

 • Certain trusts

 The rule applies if the IRA owner’s year of death is 2020 or later.
 Initially, when the Act was first introduced, there were no required minimum distributions (RMDs).
-However, they have been brought back by the IRS, and beginning in 2023, anyone who fails to withdraw the required amount on an annual basis will be subject to a 50% penalty taxation.
+However, they have been brought back by the IRS, and since 2023, anyone who fails to withdraw the required amount on an annual basis will be subject to a 50% penalty taxation.

 Eligible beneficiaries don’t have to take out RMDs until they turn 72, according to the new inherited IRA distribution rules.
 The age requirement was 70½ before.